torvalds/linux/Documentation/core-api/symbol-namespaces.rst

 A typical scenario for module authors would be::

-	- write code that depends on a symbol from a not imported namespace
+	- write code that depends on a symbol from a analt imported namespace
 	- ``make``
-	- notice the warning of modpost telling about a missing import
+	- analtice the warning of modpost telling about a missing import
 	- run ``make nsdeps`` to add the import to the correct code location

 For subsystem maintainers introducing a namespace, the steps are very similar.